top of page

 You are warmly invited to an intimate, soul-nourishing retreat designed specifically for adoptees who are ready to engage in deep, transformative work for deep healing.

-Over three days in the serene beauty of the Colorado Rockies, you'll explore the power of Internal Family Systems (IFS) therapy, enhanced by the healing benefits of nature, community, and relaxation.
+Over three days and a half in the serene beauty of the Colorado Rockies, you'll explore the power of Internal Family Systems (IFS) therapy, enhanced by the healing benefits of nature, community, and relaxation.

 Internal Family Systems (IFS) Sessions